AnnMarieW/dash-quickstart/quickstart-cheatsheets/README.md

  ---

-Using `dash.no_update`
+ `dash.no_update`

-Here, the first output is not updated and the second one, a graph,  is updated.
+First output is not updated and the second one, a graph,  is updated.

 ```
     return dash.no_update, figure
 ```

 ---

-Which input triggered a callback?
+`dash.callback_context`

-Using  `dash.callback_context`
+Use to determine which input triggered the callback

 ```
 @app.callback(Output('container', 'children'),